xuandinh1907/handwritten-vietnamese-address-recognition/README.md

 Type : `python model.py` to see summary of our model

 ## load_data.py
-<p align="justify">Data we used is provided by Cinamon AI 2018.We set up a class which provides some methods to help us build data for feeeding model.Also including some data augmentations.Actually we feed model in batch thanks to next_bacth() method.It is just a supporting module.
+<p align="justify">We set up a class which provides some methods to help us build data for feeeding model.Also including some data augmentations.Actually we feed model in batch thanks to next_bacth() method.It is just a supporting module.
 We will not working on it</p>

 ## train.py
 <p align="justify">Here you can train our model.You can follow some instructions to adjust hyperparameters as desire.For default we set up training phase with 1 epoch ,batch_size 32 , learning rate 0.0001 and name of model saved is dinh_nana.h5.Of course you can change it in file train.py.But we recommend training here just help you feel how everything works,don't use this model in prediction</p>